wangchunliu/DRG-generation-Dutch/README.md

 - 3. stacking LSTM with GCN model

 ### DATA
-All the data preprocess file in the folder ["data_preprocess"] (https://github.com/wangchunliu/DRG-generation-Dutch/tree/main/data_preprocess).
+All the data preprocess file in the folder " [data_preprocess](https://github.com/wangchunliu/DRG-generation-Dutch/tree/main/data_preprocess) ".
 This folder looks very cluttered.
 If you want to get the data from scratch, please use the following steps, if there are errors, please tell me.